What's a well-known investment vehicle that's attracted hard-earned money for more than four decades? Here's a hint: It's all about retirement.

 If you aren't eligible to deduct your contributions from your taxable income, you may still benefit by opening an IRA account: The earnings on the investments in your IRA account grow tax-deferred.
 That means you'll only face taxes on earnings when you withdraw money from your IRA account.

 Those seeking an immediate tax break and/or those who expect to be in a lower tax bracket upon retirement than they are at present may find traditional IRAs to be a particularly good choice.

 Roth IRA: Roth IRA contributions are not deductible from your taxable income.
 However, money in Roth IRA accounts grow tax free.
 Unlike an IRA, earnings may be withdrawn tax free as long as the account has been open at least five years and you are 59½ or older.
 Contributions can be withdrawn any time without taxes or penalty.

-There is no age limit on Roth IRA contributions (and no requirement to begin taking contributions by a certain age), but not everyone is eligible to participate in a Roth IRA.
+There is no requirement to begin taking contributions by a certain age, but not everyone is eligible to participate in a Roth IRA.
 Those with incomes exceeding a certain threshold are not allowed to contribute to Roth IRAs.
 For more information on income-related contribution limits, see the IRS website.

 Those who expect to be in a higher tax bracket upon retirement than they are at present may find Roth IRAs to be a particularly good choice.
 But there is also uncertainty around just what the Federal tax rates will be in the future.

 Other options: There are also other IRA account choices.
 Spousal IRA accounts can be of the traditional or Roth variety and are reserved for nonworking spouses, allowing them to build their retirement savings despite not earning income.
 Deemed or "sidecar" IRAs are IRA accounts through which employers automatically deduct an employee’s IRA contributions from their after-tax compensation.
 They, too, follow the rules for traditional or Roth IRAs.